appcloudai/React-Django/README.md

 ..........
 Thank You

-IF you like it please consider giving us a star
+If you like it please consider giving us a star

 Demo : appcloudai.com